juri-khanmeh/RT2_A1/README.md

 # Research Track 2 assignment 1 - ACTION + Jupyter Notebook

-The Branch action contains the same package in ACTION, but with some modification for adapting some changes in the new interface in Jupyter Notebook.
+The Branch action contains the same package in ACTION, but with some modifications for adapting some changes in the new interface in Jupyter Notebook.

-Now the user interface is enhanced and besides, we showcase some graphs and plots which are usefull for tracking some information about the robots.
+Now the user interface is enhanced.
+Besides, we showcase some graphs and plots which are useful for tracking some information of the robot.

 ## Description (Jupyter Notebooks)
 ### better_interface
-* We created a notebook with a name `better_interface` which consists of some useful interface for controlling the robot.
+* We created a notebook with a name `better_interface` which consists of some useful interfaces for controlling the robot.
-- starting / stopping the robot's random position behaviour by using two Buttons
+- starting / stopping the robot's random position behaviour by using two Buttons.
-- setting the linear and angular velocity by using two Sliders
+- setting the linear and angular velocity by using two Sliders.
-- directly controlling the robot movements by using 5 Buttons
+- directly controlling the robot movements by using 5 Buttons.

 ### graphs and plot
-* We created a notebook with a name `graphs and plot` which has some graphs and plots for position, velocity, goals information.
+* We created a notebook with a name `graphs and plot` which has some graphs and plots for position, velocity and goals information.
-- a line plot for visualizing cmd_vel vs. actual velocity (for linear and angular velocity)
+- a line plot for visualizing cmd_vel VS. actual velocity (for linear and angular velocity).
-- a bar plot displaying the number of reached targets and cancelled targets
+- a bar plot displaying the number of reached targets and cancelled targets.
-- a hist plot showing the time required to reach targets
+- a hist plot showing the time required to reach targets.
-- an xy graph showing the robot's position and the orientation
+- an xy graph showing the robot's position and the orientation.

 ### Histogram
-* We created a separate notebook for histogram graph `Histogram`, just because this plot slow down the execution of other plots.
-But we can merge the three notebooks in one if we want.
+* We created a separate notebook for histogram graph `Histogram`, just because this plot slows down the execution of other plots.
+But we can merge the three notebooks in one notebook if needed.

 ## Instruction how to run the code: